 The home screen can be edited according to the user’s wishes with 4 icons (shortcut).
-In addition to all the ICS-supported widgets, you also get a clock, weather forecast, access to social networks and many other widgets, as well as a lot of Walpaper to “decorate” your home screen.
+In addition to all the ICS-supported widgets, you also get a clock, weather forecast, access to social networks, and many other widgets, as well as a lot of Wallpaper to “decorate” your home screen.

 I think it’s important to mention the easy typing of messages and texts thanks to the software QWERTY keyboard with capital letters and Fly Auto Correct application that corrects your spelling mistakes.